Configuring virtual disks for Active Directory management

 This target device should have been added to your domain while preparing the first target device.

 Click Close to exit the dialog.

-Disable Windows Active Directory automatic password re-negotiation.
-To do this, on your domain controller, enable the following group policy: Domain member: Disable machine account password changes.
+Disable Windows Active Directory automatic password renegotiation.
+To disable automatic password renegotiation on your domain controller, enable the following group policy: Domain member: Disable machine account password changes.

 To make this security policy change, you must have sufficient permissions to add and change computer accounts in Active Directory.
 You have the option of disabling machine account password changes at the domain level or local level.
 If you disable machine account password changes at the domain level, the change applies to all members of the domain.
 If you change it at the local level (by changing the local security policy on a target device connected to the vDisk in Private Image mode), the change applies only to the target devices using that vDisk.